 6. Calming supplements

 There are many pet-calming supplements on the market.
 Some are in the form of pills that you must administer.
 Others are in powder form.
-But my favorite, and my dog’s favorite, are dog treat form.
+But my favorite, and Henry’s favorite, are in the form of dog treats.
 Currently, Real Mushroom calm treats work great for Henry.

 7. Calming Rx